AFRICA’S LARGEST WIND PARK

 365 wind turbines from Vestas

-The Danish company Vestas will supply the project with 365 wind turbines of the V52-850 kW type.
+The Danish company Vestas has supplied the project with 365 wind turbines of the V52-850 kW type.
 This is a three-bladed wind turbine with a blade diameter of 52 meters, which makes it very robust and efficient and ideal for installation in an area such as Lake Turkana.

-To connect the wind farm with the existing transmission network in Kenya, a 428 km long transmission line of 400kV will be established.
+To connect the wind farm with the existing transmission network in Kenya, a 428 km long transmission line of 400kV has been established.
 Furthermore, 200 km of road will be renewed in order to make the transportation of the turbines from the port of Mombasa to Lake Turkana possible.